D-Honeyman/llm-osint-public-health-threat-detection-Methanol-Poisonings/README.md

 Toxic alcohol and methanol poisonings remain a persistent global public health threat, causing severe morbidity, permanent blindness and high mortality.
-Traditional surveillance relies on individual country programmes that are inconsistent in coverage and subject to substantial reporting delays, leaving persistent gaps in global situational awareness.
+Traditional surveillance relies on individual country programmes that are inconsistent in coverage and subject to substantial reporting delays.

-Large language models are increasingly used for automated detection of emerging public health threats from open-source intelligence such as news media.
-Reproducible evaluation frameworks for assessing their ability to extract structured event information from these sources remain limited, particularly in the toxic alcohol and methanol domain.

 This repository provides:

-- A gold-standard annotated evaluation set of 100 news articles
+- An adjudicated gold-standard evaluation set of 100 news articles
-- The independent annotations of a second reviewer, for inter-annotator agreement
+- The independent annotations of both human reviewers, for inter-annotator agreement
-- The evaluation pipeline used to compute precision, recall, F1 and confidence intervals
+- The evaluation pipeline (precision, recall, F1, Clopper-Pearson confidence intervals)
-- The inter-annotator agreement pipeline
+- The inter-annotator agreement pipeline (per cent agreement, Cohen's kappa)
+- The figure generation script

 This is an evaluation set, not a collection corpus.
-It contains only the articles annotated by human reviewers for the purpose of measuring model performance.
-The underlying OSINT collection is not distributed (see Reproducibility below).
+The underlying OSINT collection is not distributed (see Reproducibility).

 ---